rehanvdm/serverless-website-analytics/docs/CONTRIBUTING.md

 ## Highlights

 ### Record storage strategy
 Events/logs/records are stored in S3 in a partitioned manner.
-The partitioning is done by site, month and day by Kinesis Firehose.
-The records are stored in parquet format.
+The partitioning is dynamic, so all that is left is to store the data correctly and that is done by Kinesis Firehose in the format of: site, month and day.
+The records are buffered and stored in parquet format.
 We are currently using an Append Only Log (AOL) pattern.
 This means that we are never updating the logs, we are only adding new ones.

 In order to track the time the user has been on the page we do the following:
 - Create a unique `page_id` for the current page view